-Waking up wrapped in a dawn chill, that is thousand meters above, overlooking a seemingly natural man-made creation which size is as colossal as the mountain that holds it is truly remarkable.
+Waking up wrapped in a dawn chill, on a hill that is thousand meters above, overlooking a seemingly natural man-made creation, which size is as colossal as the mountain that holds it is truly remarkable.
 Reaching it may be a frowner to some, however, you’ll forget all about the difficulties when you finally see Batad Rice Terraces, the most popular among the rice terraces of the Cordilleras.

 Batad, along with 4 other rices terraces in Ifugao, are considered as national cultural treasures with great historical significance.
 These rice terraces (Batad, Bangaan, Hungduan, Mayoyao Central, and Nagacadan) are listed in the UNESCO World Heritage Sites.

 Ohayami Transit [Address: J. Fajardo St. cor Lacson Ave., Sampaloc, Manila | contact: +63 927 649 3055 / (02) 516 0501] leaves Manila at 10:00PM daily.
 Additional trips are added on peak seasons.
 It is advisable that you book your tickets in advance which will cost you ₱450.

 Dangwa Tranco Inc. [Address: Dimasalang Street (near Dangwa Flower Market), Sampaloc, Manila] also has trips to Banaue.
 Please visit their terminal or call (02) 781 5849 / (02) 743 3809 for more details.

 From Banaue Town Proper or Jeepney terminal, you can ask for jeepneys going to Saddle Point.
 I believe there are two jeepney trips available; one in the morning and one in the afternoon.
 Travel time is 30-45 minutes and the fare is ₱50.